coveo/cli/.github/pull_request_template.md

     If your changes includes some breaking changes in the code, thoroughly explains:
         - What are the breaking changes programmatically speaking.
-        - What are the impact on the end-user (e.g. user cannot do X anymore).
+        - What is the impact on the end-user (e.g. user cannot do X anymore).
         - What motivates those changes.
 -->